LegalizeAdulthood/cimple/schema/readme.txt

-This directory contains versions of the CIM schema.
-To change the version of the schema used by CIMPLE, define this variable in your environment to point to the full path of the desired schema directory.
+This directory contains versions of the CIM schema used by the following CIMPLE tools.

-    export CIMPLE_SCHEMA_PATH=/opt/cimple/schema/cim211
+    genclass

-Also, don't forget to define CIMPLE_MOF_PATH (used by genclass and genprov).
+    genprov

-    export CIMPLE_MOF_PATH=$(CIMPLE_SCHEMA_PATH):/other/dirs
+These tools operate off the schemas in this directory, pointed to by the CIMPLE_MOF_PATH envirionment variable.
+For example:

-The schema directories that end in "_experimental" are from the DMTF experimental distribution.
-They contain all the non-experimental classes as well.
+    export CIMPLE_MOF_PATH=/opt/cimple/schema/cim2131